n1vr1t1/RiscV/README.md

 # Logic-design-project-

-##Creating a Cpu using RISC V implementation I guess
+Creating a Cpu using RISC V implementation